 Inspiration

-Very few tools are shifted left, running during code review and flagging the risky pattern before it ever ships.
-That's the gap that stood out.
+Very few tools are shifted left, meaning they run during code review and flag the risky pattern before it ever ships.
+That's the gap.
 LLMs don't just generate text anymore; they call functions that run shell commands, edit files, and query databases.
 A model getting tricked used to mean a bad chatbot reply.
-Now it can mean a wiped production database, and the place to catch that is in the pull request, not in a runtime filter after the fact.
+Now it can mean a wiped production database.
+And the place to catch that is in the pull request, not in a runtime filter after the fact.

 What it does